Art: intent, implementation and impact

-At Stannington First School, we believe that high-quality art lessons will inspire our pupils to think innovatively and develop creative, procedural understanding.
-Our art curriculum provides children with opportunities to develop their skills using a range of media and materials.
+At Stannington First School, we believe that high-quality art lessons will inspire our pupils to think innovatively and develop creative, procedural understanding; qualities that will support their future employment opportunities and prepare them for the job roles of the future.
+Our art and design curriculum provides children with opportunities to develop their skills using a range of media and materials.

 Many areas of art link with mathematical ideas of shape and space; for example when printing repeating patterns and designs and thinking about 3D shapes to support structures.
 It is paramount that art work be purposeful; be this as a means of expression or to explore the styles of other artists that inspire our own work.
 Pupils are clear what the intended outcomes are and have a means to measure their own work against this.